Bridging the Gap: Unifying the Training and Evaluation of Neural Network Binary Classifiers: Experimental Setup

 \subsection{Architecture and Training}

-Unless otherwise noted, all experiments use the same network architecture and training scheme.
-The binary classifier is a feedforward neural network classifier consisting of three fully connected layers of 32 units, 16 units, and 1 unit.
-The first two layers have a Rectified Linear Unit (ReLU) activation \cite{nair2010rectified} and are followed by dropout \cite{hinton2012improving}.
-The final layer is a sigmoid-activated single-unit output.
-We use the ADAM optimizer \cite{kingma2014adam} with a learning rate of $0.001$ and a batch size of 2048.
-The network is trained using early stopping, monitoring validation loss for improvement over a sliding window of 100 epochs.
-The maximum number of training iterations is set to 5000, a number high enough such that early stopping takes effect before finishing all epochs.
-The models for all losses were trained with TensorFlow, except for \cite{fathony2020ap} and AUROC via the proposed Heaviside approximation which were implemented in PyTorch.
-Note that we provide open source implementations of our proposed approach for both deep learning libraries.

-Training systems used either an NVIDIA Titan X or RTX 2080ti GPU, Intel i7 3.7GHz processor, and 32GB of RAM.
+Our experiments aim to fairly evaluate our method using different objective functions.
+Therefore, the same network architecture and training scheme was used unless otherwise noted.
+The binary classifier for tabular data was a feedforward neural network consisting of three fully connected layers of 32 units, 16 units, and 1 unit.
+The first two layers were activated via Rectified Linear Unit (ReLU) \cite{nair2010rectified} and followed by dropout \cite{hinton2012improving}.
+The final layer was a sigmoid-activated single-unit output.
+For image datasets, the Tiny Darknet \cite{redmon2018yolov3} architecture was used.
+The ADAM optimizer \cite{kingma2014adam} was used for training with $lr=0.001$ and batch size of 1024 for tabular datasets, and $lr=0.0001$ and batch size of 128 for image datasets.
+The same batch size and learning rate were used for all methods except \cite{fathony2020ap}, which used hyperparameters (e.g., batch size of 20) suggested by the first author through personal communication.
+Early stopping was used to terminate training after the validation loss stopped decreasing over a sliding window of 100 epochs.
+Each model optimized via a specific loss was trained using PyTorch.
+We provide open source implementations of our proposed approach.
+Training systems used either an NVIDIA Titan X or RTX 2080ti GPU with an Intel i7 3.7GHz processor and 32GB of RAM, with the exception of the adversarial approach to optimize $F_1$-Score \cite{fathony2020ap}, which had to be run on a CPU due to the author's provided implementation.